oguzakif/oguzakif/README.md

-### Hi there, I'm a Computer Engineering student in Dokuz Eylul University.
+### Hello there, I'm a Computer Engineering student in Dokuz Eylul University.
 Currently, I'm interested in web and mobile development.

 <!--
 **oguzakif/oguzakif** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.